CMSCompOps/OpsSpace/README.rst

 (There will be more on that in `Generating Documentation`_ and `Writing Automated Tests`_.)

-Since we are using this open source model, care should be taken that passwords are not placed in the repository.
+Since we are using this open source model, care should be taken that usernames and passwords are not placed in the repository.
-Also, when developing code for services running on certain machines, the specific machine name should not be given.
+Also, when developing code for services running on certain machines, the specific machine hostname or IP address should not be given.

 Style
 -----